igoeco/LC3Programming/README.md

 # LC3Programming
-This Repo contains the code that I use in my recordings on my youtube channel
+This Repo contains the code that I use in my recordings on my youtube channel at[link](blah)